lubop/atk/doc/TUTORIAL.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```

-You can also simply `source tutorial-data/01_first_module.sql` from [atk-tutorial project](https://github.com/Samuel-BF/atk-tutorial), which holds the code of the final version of this tutorial and sample data.
+You can also simply do `mysql conference -u conference -p < tutorial-data/01_first_module.sql` from [atk-tutorial project](https://github.com/Samuel-BF/atk-tutorial), which holds the code of the final version of this tutorial and sample data.

 OK, so now we have the database ready.
 Let's add a "Conferences" module handling all operations on it.
 Application modules reside in **src/Modules/App** directory.
 There's already **Module.php** file, which we'll see few lines later, and **testNode.php**, a small sample module.
 Rename it **Conference.php** and modify it to fit to `app_conference` structure: